(Scroll down for related podcast episode)

 Novak also pointed out that business is a community building process; we build community as we work together towards mutual objectives.

-And yet we frequently hear commentators complain from the sidelines about the atomization and isolation of the individual brought about by modern business culture.
-Rather than understanding success as most often resulting from productive collaboration, this false ideology sees it as being driven by obsessive greed, uncontrolled narcissism, and competitive ruthlessness.
-Sometimes commercially successful people reinforce this attitude, for example by talking about “giving back” as though their success has been built on “taking” rather than on producing and giving.
+And yet we frequently hear commentators complain from the sidelines about an atomization and isolation of the individual that is allegedly brought about by modern business culture.
+Rather than understanding success as most often resulting from productive collaboration, this false ideology claims it is most often driven by obsessive greed, uncontrolled narcissism, and competitive ruthlessness.
+Sometimes commercially successful people reinforce this attitude, for example by talking about “giving back” as though their success has been built on “taking” rather than on producing and giving, or by repeating misleading cliches.

-But most people who have been in business or related occupations for a few years have learned that without treating people properly it is difficult if not impossible to form the strong collaborative relationships that are usually necessary for success.
-And these strong, productive collaborative relationships are grounded in the personal values we bring to our work.
+Most people who have been in business or related occupations for more than a couple of years have learned that without treating people properly it is difficult if not impossible to form the strong collaborative relationships that are usually necessary for success.
+And these strong, productive, collaborative relationships are grounded in the personal values we bring to our work.

 Michael Novak, Business as a Calling: Work and the Examined Life, The Free Press (New York: 1996), pp. 125, 126.